Research and practice

 Increasing participation in kinship care research

-This research project aims to increase opportunities for kinship carers to influence future research about their lives, to help improve services and support for families like theirs.
+This research project aimed to increase opportunities for kinship carers to influence future research about their lives, to help improve services and support for families like theirs.

 View Increasing participation in kinship care research